cardstack/cardstack/README.md

 ## Orientation

 This is a monorepo.
-Each directory under `packages` is distributed as a standalone NPM package under the `@cardstack` NPM namespace.
-Each package is a Cardstack plugin.
-A family of Cardstack plugins comes together to provide both browser-side and server-side functionality of a Cardstack application.
+Each directory under `packages` and `cards` is distributed as a standalone NPM package under the `@cardstack` NPM namespace.

-Many Cardstack plugins are also [Ember addons](https://ember-cli.com/extending/#developing-addons-and-blueprints), which is the standard way for a Cardstack plugin to provide client-side functionality.

 ## Developing and Testing within this Repo
+We use `volta` to manage our global javascript dependencies.
+In this case, specifically, we use it to manage node and yarn.
+To use it simply install it following the instructions here: https://docs.volta.sh/guide/getting-started

 In development, we use `lerna` to manage the inter-dependencies of all the packages.
 To get started:

- 1. Install node >= 8.
+ 1. Install node >= 12.
  2. Install yarn >= 0.28 (earlier versions work but will not benefit from [Workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/)).
  3. `yarn global add lerna` (use >= 2.0.0 for yarn workspaces integration)
  4. `lerna bootstrap`